Document Design, How-to Guides, Printing

 Orthochromatic – A black-and-white photographic film sensitive to all visible light except red.
 The orthochromatic film can, therefore, be handled in red light in the darkroom but does not produce black-and-white tones that correspond very closely to the colors seen by the eye.

 Overlay – An overlay is a layer of material taped to a mechanical, photo or proof.
-Acetate overlays are used to separate colors by having some type of art on them instead of on the mounting board.
+Acetate overlays are used to separate colors by placing art on them rather than on the mounting board.
 Tissue overlays are used to carry instructions about the underlying copy and to protect the base art.

 P